tim-schilling/deps/final/0010-new-governance.rst

    writing, of the existence of an accepted DEP for changing the governance process.

-3. The DSF Board SHALL hold a vote, at its earliest convenience, on a motion to adopt the proposed change.
+3. The DSF Board will hold a vote on a motion to adopt the proposed change.
 If the DSF Board rejects the motion, the governance process will not change, and the Secretary of the DSF will notify the Technical Board, in writing, of the DSF